 Aeryn nodded, humming her confirmation.
 “Really.”

-I turned to Aeryn, one eyebrow cocked in my expression of interest.
+I turned to Aeryn, one eyebrow cocked.
 “Theodore?
 You’ve seen his portrait, Aeryn?”

 “I have,” she confirmed with a nod.
 “There is a picture of him in one of the books in the library.
 And, by the way, Alex, great-great-granduncle Theodore was a little thin on top.”
-She smiled at me; I smiled back, grateful that she had answered Alice’s question.
+She smiled at me.
+I returned her smile, grateful that she had answered Alice’s question.

-Maybe there was some truth to that old Alistair story he told me when I was eleven; about the curse with the Stormbournes’ fourth child.
+Maybe there was some truth to that old Alistair story after all.
+The one about the curse with the Stormbournes’ fourth child.
+I probably need to apologize for what I did to him back then.
+Hmm… On second thought, he most likely has forgotten about it.

-Hold on a second!
-That man was the fourth child, and so was I. Is it possible that when I got older, just like him, I would be bald?
-Maybe the curse came with being bald too.
+Wait a minute!
+My eyebrows shot to my hairline.
+That man was the fourth child, and so was I. Is it possible that when I get older, just like him, I would be bald?
+Maybe the curse comes with being bald too.

 “Arghhh!”
-I exclaimed, running my fingers through my hair frantically.
+I ran my fingers through my hair frantically.
+I couldn’t help but think, the curse is already starting to take effect.

 “Ay bwather!
 What’s wrong now?”
-Alice looked at me with widened eyes.
+Alice shook my body.

 At the same time, Aeryn burst out laughing.
 She seemed to get why I was freaking out.

 “Okay, Bwather.”
-Alice slid off the bed reluctantly as her small feet landed on the floor with a muted thud.
+Alice slid off the bed unwillingly.
+Her small feet landed on the floor with a muted thud.

 “Come along, dear,” Aeryn said, taking my little sister’s hand.
 The two of them started toward the door.
-As she began to close the door behind her, Aeryn cast one last glance over her shoulder at me and then shut the door behind them, leaving me alone in quiet once more.
+As she began to close the door behind her, Aeryn cast one last glance over her shoulder at me and grinned, then left me alone in quiet once more.

 I took off my shirt.
 The air was cool.
 I unbuttoned my pants, and that’s when I saw Nibbles out of the corner of my eye, peering at me from across the room where he now sat upon my dresser.
 His eyes narrowed into twin emerald slits with a flicking tail.
 ‘Meow.’